What are your hours?

 According to the IRS, an audit is a review/examination of an organization’s or individual’s accounts and financial information to ensure information is being reported correctly, according to the tax laws, to verify the amount of tax reported is accurate.

 First Response Tax Service offers free Audit Guidance with every paid tax return that we prepare.
-If you are audited, we will:
+If you are audited or receive other similar correspondence from a tax authority, we will:

 - Review the audit documents and explain what they mean

-- Provide guidance on how to gather records for your tax audit
+- Provide suggestions on how to gather records for your tax audit

 - Assess the tax audit findings and explain them